leeassam/pi-ultimate-guide/setup_headless_mode/intstructions.md

-- Step 3.
+### Step 3.

 You will need to create two files.

-1. Create an empty file and just name it ssh.
+1. Create an empty file and just name it **ssh**.
 This file has no file extension.
 Just save it at the root top level.
 This file does not have to contain anything in it, it just has to be named ssh.

 This file is created on the root level of the SD card (boot partition) when you first double click on the drive.

-2. Create another file called wpa_supplicant.conf and again save this on the root top level.
+2. Create another file called **wpa_supplicant.conf** and again save this on the root top level.
 In this file, place the following contents.
 Turn on the hotspot on your phone so that could get the SSID of the network it creates or if you know the SSID of the wireless network that you want to connect to, use this.
 Also get the password you need to connect to your hotspot or the Wifi network.
 You will also need to get your Two Letter ISO Country Code to put in the file

 You can get your Country Code here: